 I love using coconut aminos for a slight saltiness without any soy.
-If you are not avoiding soy products, tamari works well too.
-Bragg’s makes coconut aminos that I like very much and so does Coconut Secret.
+If you are not avoiding soy products, tamari works well too and is gluten-free.
+Bragg's and Coconut Secret make excellent coconut aminos.

 - Place all the ingredients in a blender or food processor and blend thoroughly.
 If you have pressed the garlic, you can blend all the ingredients in a bowl using a whisk.

 - Refrigerated, this dressing will keep for up to two weeks.